 ATCA’s connection to the O’Neill is made tangible in the annual National Critics Institute, which many ATCA members have attended as fellows and mentors and which ATCA continues to support financially.
 And many ATCA members continue to visit the O’Neill when they can — as many did in July, 2010, for the annual conference.

 The best account of ATCA’s early years and indeed of the wisdom and experience of a passing era in theater criticism is Under the Copper Beech: Conversations with American Theater Critics, edited by Jeffrey Eric Jenkins (Foundation ATCA, 2004; pp. x, 221).
 This collection of informal interviews with many of ATCA’s founders — Lawrence DeVine, Otis L. Guernsey Jr., Henry Hewes, Clara Hieronymus, Ann Holmes, Norman Nadel, Elliot Norton, Julius Novick, Ernest Schier and Dan Sullivan — ought to be in every critic’s library.

-Under the Copper Beech retails at $20, or $25 postage paid; for ATCA members it’s $15, or $20 postage paid.
+Under the Copper Beech retails at $15, or $20 postage paid; for ATCA members it’s $10, or $15 postage paid.
 Proceeds benefit the educational programs of Foundation ATCA.
-To purchase, send a check (made out to Foundation ATCA) to Barry Gaines at the address below.
-To purchase at discount in quantity for criticism courses, contact Chris Rawson at firstname.lastname@example.org.
+To purchase, send a check (made out to Foundation ATCA) to Robert Sokol at the address below.
+To purchase at a large discount in quantity for criticism courses, contact Chris Rawson.